viper-010/Python_YT/03-Modules-and-Pip/03_Modules-&-Pip_tutorial.md

 ```

 Similarly, we can install other modules and look into their documentation for usage instructions.
-We will find ourselves doing this often in the later part of this course.
+We will find ourselves doing this often in the later part.

 ---